English Cocker Spaniel: Colour

-Breed standards restrict all breeds of dogs to certain colours for the purposes of conformation showing (dependent on country).
-For example, the breed standard of the United Kingdom's Kennel Club states that in solid colours, no white is allowed except for a small amount on the chest and the American Kennel Club has standards for features including the expression, neck, topline, and body.
+The breed standard of the United Kingdom's Kennel Club states that in solid colours, no white is allowed except for a small amount on the chest and the American Kennel Club has standards for features including the expression, neck, topline, and body.
 In working Cockers, breeders value working ability over the colour of the dog.

-They come in solid (or "self"), parti-coloured and roan types of markings.
-Solid dogs have no or very little white.
-Parti-coloured dogs have spots or patches of colour on a white dog.
-Parti-coloured dogs can have freckles of colour on their nose and legs called "ticking."
-Roan is an extreme version of ticking and consists of the white dog parts of a dog being speckled with the same colour as the solid patches.
-Roan puppies are born white with coloured patches and the white becomes roan as they grow up, similar to the spots on Dalmatians.

 Solid English Cocker colours can come in black, liver/brown, red/golden with black or brown pigmentation and Parti-coloured cockers come in blue roan, liver roan, orange roan with black or brown pigmentation, lemon roan with black or brown pigmentation, black and white ticked, liver and white ticked, orange and white ticked with black or brown pigmentation, lemon and white ticked with black or brown pigmentation, black and white, liver and white with brown pigmentation, orange and white with black or brown pigmentation, lemon and white with black or brown pigmentation.
-All of these colours can also have Tan-points, although you probably won't see it on any red, gold or lemon Cocker because it will blend in.

 Of the solid colours, sable is considered rare and controversial and is classified by some countries as being a type of parti-colour on account of its mixed hair shafts.
 While some have claimed this colour is from a cross with a different breed, geneticists have discovered English Cocker sable is unique to this breed.
 In addition, a silver/ash colour, usually associated with the Weimaraner dog, is considered genetically possible but is yet to be recorded by the United Kingdom's Kennel Club.
 Of the roan varieties, lemon roan with a light brown pigmentation is the most recessive of all the roans.
-Plain white Cockers are rarely born and are thought to be more prone to deafness than those with more pigmentation.
-As such they are generally not encouraged in the breed.
+Plain white Cockers are rarely born and not encouraged in the breed.